Monstrous Cohorts, Companions and Leadership

 Or how to make the Monstrous Mounts and Monstrous Companions not suck.

-Because they are narrow in scope, do not allow for any variance or options outside of the tables, the “effective cohort/companion/etc level” is arbitrary and has no bearing on the actual hit dice, challenge rating or even how good of a companion it is, all of the following are removed from the rules:
+Because they are narrow in scope, do not allow for any variance or options outside of the tables, the “effective cohort/companion/etc level” is arbitrary and has no bearing on the actual hit dice, challenge rating or even how good of a companion it is, all of the following are removed from our rules:

-- Monstrous Companion,
+- Monstrous Mount

-- Monstrous Mount Mastery and their mechanics
+- Monstrous Companion + Monstrous Mount Mastery and their mechanics

 - The Monstrous Companions table and example list